JulianFP/project-W/doc/config.rst

 The following gives an overview over all config options available to you on the runner:

-.. autopydantic_model:: runner_settings.Settings
+.. autopydantic_model:: project_W_runner.models.settings.Settings

 Refer below to each of the fields and their subfields and subsubfields and so on:

-.. automodule:: runner_settings
+.. automodule:: project_W_runner.models.settings
    :members:
    :inherited-members: BaseModel, str
    :exclude-members: Settings